Centre for Music Performance Research

 Applied music psychology

-Social convergence in times of spatial distancing: The role of music during the COVID-19 (2020).
+Social convergence in times of spatial distancing: The role of music during the COVID-19 pandemic (2020-22).
 Investigators: Susanna Cohen (Bar-Ilan University, Israel) and Jane Ginsborg; funded by Help Musicians UK and an RNCM Visiting Research Fellowship.

-The experiences of seasoned orchestral musicians (2020).
+The experiences of seasoned orchestral musicians during the COVID-19 pandemic (2020).
 Investigators: Susanna Cohen (Bar-Ilan University, Israel) and Jane Ginsborg; funded by Help Musicians UK and an RNCM Visiting Research Fellowship.

 String instrument characterisation (2018-2019).
 Collaboration between Jane Ginsborg and Catherine Yates (RNCM) and Patrick Gaydecki and Hujun Yin (University of Manchester).